czcorpus/vert-tagextract/README.md

 type: *{lib:string; fn:string}*

-Specifies a path to a compiled plug-in library along with exported variable implementing *StructFilter* interface.
+Specifies a path to a compiled plug-in library along with exported variable implementing *LineFilter* interface.
 It is used as a filter for each token where input is given by current structural attributes and their respective values.
 This can be used to process just a predefined subcorpus of the original corpus.